evidence-surveillance/es3/README.md

     $ >>> rt.update_basicbot2()

-once you have a number of reviews with a few included trials each, you can try running matrix factorization to predict addidional relevant trials for these reviews
+once you have a number of reviews with a few included trials each, you can try running matrix factorization to predict addidional relevant trials for these reviews.
+Credit to [@dsurian](https://github.com/dsurian) for the code, repo can be found [here](https://github.com/dsurian/matfac).

     $ >>> import matfac_impl as mi
     $ >>> mi.update_results()